risckaust/risc-documentations/docs/source/1-ros-basics.rst

 Along the parts of this course, you will learn:

-- How to **install ROS Kinetic and ROS packages** used in this tutorial.

 - How **ROS Basic Structure** works.
 - What are **ROS Topics** and how to use them.
 - What are **ROS Services** and how to use them.